conala-corpus/conala-corpus.github.io/README.md

 * **Download**: [CoNaLa Corpus v1.1](http://www.phontron.com/download/conala-corpus-v1.1.zip)

-We describe the data briefly below, and you can find more data in [our MSR 2018 paper](https://arxiv.org/pdf/1805.08949.pdf), which we'd appreciate you cite if you use the corpus in your research or participate in the challenge:
+We describe the data briefly below, and you can find more detail in [our MSR 2018 paper](https://arxiv.org/pdf/1805.08949.pdf), which we'd appreciate you cite if you use the corpus in your research or participate in the challenge: